 The SCAA provides free tutoring both in person and online for a variety of subjects, including math, writing across the curriculum, and statistics.
 The full SCAA in-person tutoring schedule begins the third week of each quarter.
 Follow this link for information about tutoring at the CSUEB Concord campus.

 Access to the SCAA OWL, a service where you can submit your written work for review by a SCAA tutor.
 All matriculated CSUEB students may submit to the SCAA OWL.
-Summer 2014 access to the OWL: Monday, June 30th.
+Fall 2014 access to the OWL: Monday, September 29th.

 TUTORING AT THE SCAA IN THE UNIVERSITY LIBRARY